-Exercise advice and resources to keep fit during the coronavirus crisis
+Home working: Exercise advice and resources to keep fit

 Posted: Tue 24th Mar 2020

 These changing times demand small business owners to be flexible and creative like never before.
-To meet the challenges posed by the coronavirus and change of working patterns, workers must stay physically and mentally fit and keep their immune system - the body's defences - at their best.
+To meet the challenges posed by the change in working patterns, workers must stay physically and mentally fit and keep their immune system – the body's defences – at their best.

 Physical wellbeing is more than just lifting weights.
 It encompasses how we sit and move every day, our cardiovascular fitness, joint and muscle strength and how we recover from injury.
 It also includes longer-term health issues such as pain, arthritis and secondary effects of more general health problems like managing weight.
 The good news is that exercise benefits are almost immediate and long-lasting.